-Prepare the container by filling with potting soil up to 2” (5cm) from the rim of the planter.
-Remove the plant from its pot or pack.
+Remove the plant from the container.
 If plants are in a pack, gently squeeze the outside of the individual plant cell while tipping container to the side.
 If plant doesn't loosen, continue pressing on the outside of the container while gently grasping the base of the plant and tugging carefully so as not to crush or break the stem until the plant is released.
-If the plant is in a pot, gently grasp the base of the plant, tip it sideways and tap the outside of the pot to loosen.
+If the plant is in a pot, brace the base of the plant, tip it sideways and tap the outside of the pot to loosen.
 Rotate the container and continue to tap, loosening the soil until the plant pulls smoothly from the pot.

 Plan ahead for plants that get tall and require staking or support cages.
-It's best to install cages at planting time, before the foliage gets bushy.
-Vining plants require vertical space to grow, so provide a small trellis that allows the plant to grow freely and spread.
+It's best to install cages early in the spring, at planting time, before the foliage gets bushy.
+Vining vegetables can occupy a lot of space, so provide a trellis, fence, or other structure that allows the plant to grow vertically to maximize garden space.

 |Height Range:||3-4' (0.9-1.2m)|